KammRamm675/MechaCar_Statistical_Analysis/README.md

 # Purpose
-The purpose of his analysis is to collect data from vehicle manufacturing of a prototype
+The purpose of this analysis is to collect data from vehicle manufacturing of a prototype (Mecha)

 ## Linear Regression to Predict MPG (Please refer to image: Linear Regression Output)